anoma/namada/documentation/specs/src/economics/proof-of-stake/bonding-mechanism.md

 Epoched data is data associated with a specific epoch that is set in advance.
 The data relevant to the PoS system in the ledger's state are epoched.
 Each data can be uniquely identified.
 These are:

 - [System parameters](#system-parameters).
-A single value for each epoch.
+Discrete values for each epoch in which the parameters have changed.
-- [Active validator set](#active-validator-set).
-A single value for each epoch.
+- [Validator sets](#validator-sets).
+Discrete values for each epoch.
 - Total voting power.
-A sum of all active and inactive validators' voting power.
-A single value for each epoch.
+A sum of all validators' voting power, excluding jailed validators.
+A delta value for each epoch.
 - [Validators' consensus key, state and total bonded tokens](#validator).
 Identified by the validator's address.
 - [Bonds](#bonds) are created by self-bonding and delegations.
 They are identified by the pair of source address and the validator's address.